 Note: Choosing From the Researched and the Unresearched

-One of the reasons that curing anxiety is a challenge is that there are always setbacks.
+One of the reasons that curing an anxiety disorder is a challenge is that there are always setbacks.
 This is especially true if you’re using alternative treatments, or experimenting with a treatment you do not believe in.
 Far too many people give up on treating their anxiety simply because one treatment doesn’t work.

 This is a mistake.